PollyThePancake/LSWSCU/README.md

 The LSWSCU (Lego Star Wars Save Checksum Updater) is a tool used for updating the checksums in save files that the games use to validate the file, incase it has been modified or corrupted.

+## What is a checksum?
+A checksum is a small bit of data derived from some other data, as a means of verifying the datas integrity.
+In this case, it is a 4 byte wide value that is the unsigned sum of every 4 bytes in the save file starting from a certain offset up until the existing checksum, and any overflow that happens is kept.
+In some save files the calculation is salted at the beginning, meaning that the count starts at a value other than 0

 ## What can I use it on?

 At the moment, there is only support for the following formats